6 Myths About Marine Engineers

 Smoking and Drinking:-There is another myth that marine Engineers Smoke and drink.
 But this misconception is also to be cleared from the people’s minds that there is zero alcohol and drug policy in the shipping in the present time.

 All the shipping companies are following it strictly.
-Yes, in the olden day, Seafarers use to drink and smoke on boards, the policies have changed due to safety reasons, and stringent procedures have been adopted.
+Yes, in the olden days, Seafarers drank and smoked on boards.
+The policies have changed for safety reasons, and stringent procedures have been adopted.

 Consumption of Alcohol depends on the type of vessel you’re sailing on.
-While sailing on tankers, you won’t be able to even see the sight of an alcoholic drink for the entire duration of your contract due to the ZERO alcohol policy onboard tankers.
-But in the case of bulk carriers or container ships, you may get a chance to drink on board your ship depending on your company’s policy towards alcohol.
+While sailing on tankers, you won’t be able to see the sight of an alcoholic drink for the entire duration of your contract due to the ZERO alcohol policy onboard tankers.
+But in the case of bulk carriers or container ships, you may get a chance to drink on board your ship, depending on your company’s policy regarding alcohol.

 Seaman’s Life New Port New Wife

-Seaman’s Life new port new wife:-There is also a myth about marine Engineers that Seafarers life and new port new wife.
-It is no more authentic now since turnaround time and port stay time are short.
-And considerably low as compared to the past, and visiting ashore with temporary leave is difficult.
-Vessels can’t stay along for long period due to economical reasons.
+Seaman’s Life New Port New There is also a myth about marine Engineers that Seafarers’ life and new port new wife.
+It is no longer authentic since turnaround and port stay times are short.
+It is considerably low compared to the past, and visiting ashore with temporary leave is difficult.
+Vessels can’t stay along for long periods due to economic reasons.

 Extravagant Lifestyle

 It’s no secret that the Marines have an extravagant lifestyle.
-From their lavish living quarters to their expensive cars, it seems that the Marine Engineers are the party’s life.
+From their lavish living quarters to their expensive cars, the Marine Engineers seem to be the party’s life.
 Many people think that the Marine Engineers’ lifestyle is extravagant.
-They believe that the Marines live a too luxurious life for their job.
+They believe that the Marines live a luxurious life for their job.
 The Marines have a lavish lifestyle because of the high stress they put on their bodies.

 That is why some Marines are known to have an extremely extravagant lifestyle.
 They are often seen wearing expensive clothes, eating out, and spending a lot of money on travel.
 The seaman’s lifestyle is no longer extravagant due to the lack of extra time and long working hours during the sea time.

-Dabbled in all skills and master in non of the expertise
+Dabbled in all skills and mastered none of the expertise

-Another myth (6 Myths About Marine Engineers)about marine Engineers is that they are Jack of All trades but master of none.
-But it is the well known fact that Marine engineers are trained to control, operate and maintain all the equipment onboard a vessel.
-With the limited staffing, they have to achieve all the above operations by themselves.
-Hence they have to learn about all the machinery and engineering equipment.
+Another myth (6 Myths About Marine Engineers)about marine Engineers is that they are Jack of All trades but masters of none.
+However, it is well-known that Marine engineers are trained to control, operate, and maintain all the equipment onboard a vessel.
+With the limited staffing, they must achieve all the above operations alone.
+Hence, they have to learn about all the machinery and engineering equipment.

 Unfit for Shore Jobs

-- Imbalanced Life; – The essential requirement of any human being is to grow with balanced Life, where people can set the goals to plan the activities achieve success in terms of financial freedom.
-The achievement for a successful Life is also desirable by the people working ashore.
-It is easier to achieve the life goals for the persons working onshore.
+1. Imbalanced Life – The essential requirement of any human being is to grow with a balanced Life, where people can set goals to plan activities to achieve financial freedom.
+The achievement of a successful Life is also desirable by the people working ashore.
+It is easier to achieve the life goals of the persons working onshore.

 But it is the different story of seafarers”.
 A seafarer struggles day and night for the months during the contract period at sea.
 The regular hours are flexible.
 Sea life is exciting at the beginning of their career, but the feeling goes dim after few years.
 It is impossible to have the joy’s Life of celebrating all the festivals, birthdays and other family celebrations.
 Seafarers have to choose to be surrounded by their loves for the social festivities.